 2. May Help Improve “Stress Biochemistry” by Lowering Cortisol Levels

-Another 2012 study also published in the Journal of Nervous and Mental Disease found that when subjects were randomly assigned to either an Emotional Freedom Technique group, a psychotherapy group, or a no-treatment group, the group receiving EFT treatments decreases in cortisol levels and a number of improvements in psychological distress markers.
+Another 2012 study also published in the Journal of Nervous and Mental Disease found that when subjects were randomly assigned to either an emotional freedom technique group, a psychotherapy group or a no-treatment group, the group receiving EFT treatments showed decreases in cortisol levels and a number of improvements in psychological distress markers.

 EFT treatment lasted 30 minutes, and salivary cortisol was measured before and again 30 minutes after the intervention.
-Results showed that the EFT group experienced significant improvements in not only cortisol levels but also scores for anxiety, depression and overall severity of symptoms.
-(6)
+Results showed that the EFT group experienced significant improvements in not only cortisol levels, but also scores for anxiety, depression and overall severity of symptoms.

-3. May Help Veterans Experiencing Psychological Trauma & PTSD
+3. May Help Treat Psychological Trauma and PTSD

-A 2013 longitudinal analysis that tested the effects of EFT training on veterans dealing with PTSD found that after three treatment sessions 60 percent of the participants no longer met the PTSD clinical criteria, and after six sessions this number went up to 86 percent.
-The majority of these improvements lasted for at least 3 to 6 months.
-(7)
+In one 2013 longitudinal analysis that tested the effects of EFT training on veterans dealing with PTSD found that after three treatment sessions 60 percent of the participants no longer met the PTSD clinical criteria, and after six sessions this number went up to 86 percent.
+The majority of these improvements lasted for at least three to six months.

 4. Can Help Reduce Chronic Joint or Muscle Pains and Headaches